surma/surma.dev/content/things/c-to-webassembly.md

 }
 ```

 <figcaption>What a mind-boggling feat of engineering!
-Especially because it’s called “add” but doesn’t actually add.</figcaption>
+Especially because it’s called “add” but doesn’t actually add.
+More importantly: This program makes no use of C’s standard library and only uses `int` as a type.</figcaption>

 ### Turning C into LLVM IR